O2-CH4/About_Me/README.md

 - Canadian AI Graduate Student

-- Previously a Graduate Research Intern at [CERVO Brain Research Center](https://cervo.ulaval.ca/en) in [Ethier’s Lab](https://scholar.google.ca/citations?user=9CzYcbAAAAAJ&hl=en) (Neural Interface and Motor Plasticity Laboratory).
+- Previously a Graduate Research Intern at [CERVO Brain Research Center](https://cervo.ulaval.ca/en) in [Ethier’s Lab](https://scholar.google.ca/citations?user=9CzYcbAAAAAJ&hl=en) called the Neural Interface and Motor Plasticity Laboratory.
 There, I was completing my first Masters in Artificial Intelligence (Laval University) with a focus on Deep Learning techniques for Brain-Computer Interfaces (BCIs).

 - I am currently pursuing my second Masters in Artificial Intelligence at UdeM / Mila, with a focus this time on more theoretical aspects of future AI architectures and learning paradigms.
 Although I am attracted to many problems, some of them can be synthesized via the quest of how to create multi-tasks agents with a grounded understanding of the world which leverage prior knowledge to learn with low-sample complexity.